POESEA/Poesea.com/README.md

 # Poesea.com
-✨ A simple place for poetry ✨ by @suisea and @beaugunderson ✨
+✨ A simple place for poetry ✨ by @suisea ✨